Cloudflare Inc. [NET] stock Reiterated by Truist analyst, price target now $130

 Return on Total Capital for NET is now -11.15, given the latest momentum, and Return on Invested Capital for the company is -12.16.
 Return on Equity for this stock declined to -15.47, with Return on Assets sitting at -10.80.
 When it comes to the capital structure of this company, Cloudflare Inc. [NET] has a Total Debt to Total Equity ratio set at 52.43.
 Additionally, NET Total Debt to Total Capital is recorded at 34.40, with Total Debt to Total Assets ending up at 31.02.
 Long-Term Debt to Equity for the company is recorded at 50.26, with the Long-Term Debt to Total Capital now at 32.97.

-There are presently around $24,080 million, or 80.40% of NET stock, in the hands of institutional investors.
-The top three institutional holders of NET stocks are: FMR LLC with ownership of 31,188,812, which is approximately 2.958% of the company’s market cap and around 0.10% of the total institutional ownership; BAILLIE GIFFORD & CO, holding 30,267,184 shares of the stock with an approximate value of $3.6 billion in NET stocks shares; and VANGUARD GROUP INC, currently with $2.21 billion in NET stock with ownership of nearly 8.02% of the company’s market capitalization.
+There are presently around $25,189 million, or 79.50% of NET stock, in the hands of institutional investors.
+The top three institutional holders of NET stocks are: FMR LLC with ownership of 30,396,133, which is approximately -2.542% of the company’s market cap and around 0.10% of the total institutional ownership; BAILLIE GIFFORD & CO, holding 30,267,184 shares of the stock with an approximate value of $3.54 billion in NET stocks shares; and MORGAN STANLEY, currently with $3.36 billion in NET stock with ownership of nearly 120.159% of the company’s market capitalization.

 >> 7 Top Picks for the Post-Pandemic Economy <<